 • A mortgage broker is an intermediary between the buyer and financial institution who helps the buyer identify the best direct lender and compiles the information for the mortgage application.

-Long story short, mortgage brokers help homebuyers comparison-shop by culling together multiple lender quotes and presenting them all at once.
+Long story short, mortgage brokers help homebuyers comparison-shop by collecting multiple lender quotes and presenting them all at once.
 This can be helpful for buyers who don’t want to deal with contacting multiple lenders.
 That said, the broker typically takes a commission, covered by the buyer, based on the mortgage amount.

 In the case of working with a direct lender, it can be a good idea for buyers to deal with a financial institution they already have a relationship with.